Camelina: Biodiesel

 Biodiesel made from camelina has a variety of benefits.
 First, traditional petroleum or diesel fuel is not renewable resources, the production of these resources is finite.
 Camelina biodiesel, however, is a renewable resource.
-Camelina based aviation fuel could save 84% of carbon emissions.
+Camelina-based aviation fuel could save 84% of carbon emissions.
 Camelina biodiesel can be produced in large quantities as feedstocks are enough.
-Moreover, camelina biodiesel can reduce the country's dependence on fossil resources, which can ensure the country's energy security.
+Moreover, camelina biodiesel can reduce a country's dependence on fossil resources, which can ensure a country's energy security.
 In addition, camelina biodiesel is an environmentally friendly fuel, and it is biodegradable.
-Besides, the development of the camelina biodiesel industry can bring employment opportunities.
-The government has given the industry strong support since camelina biodiesel has a variety of benefits.
-Therefore, camelina biodiesel has policy support.
-What's more, the development of the camelina biodiesel industry has brought great economic benefits.
-According to the investigation, the greenhouse gas emission of camelina biodiesel produced by no-till farming is lower than that of traditional methods.
+The greenhouse gas emission of camelina biodiesel produced by no-till farming is lower than that of traditional methods.